scjrobertson/nlw_code/README.md

     chmod a+x tests.sh
     ./tests.sh [results] [test_type] [att_type] [batch]

-The flags are as following:
+The flags are as follows:
 * **results**: The chosen name of a .txt to hold the BER results.
 The file will be placed in **nlw_code/**.
 * **test_type**: The test conditions:
     * **0**: Ideal conditions.
 The watermark is embedded and extracted under ideal conditions.